doctorlove/IntroducingCpp/README.md

 This book shows you how to build your code from a prompt.
 You can find an app instead, for example Jet Brain's [CLion](https://www.jetbrains.com/clion/).
-Such tools provide a user interafce, where you can click buttons to build and run code.
+Such tools provide a user interface, where you can click buttons to build and run code.
 If you try the prompt a little, it might help you remember what is happening behind the buttons clicks.

 ## Build some code